There are many reasons you may be drawn to begin a yoga practice.

 How to do it:

-Stand with your feet at a hip-width distance apart.
-Feel the four corners of your feet connected with the ground beneath you as you grown tall through the crown of your head.
+- Stand with your feet at a hip-width distance apart.
+Feel the four corners of your feet connected with the ground beneath you as you grow tall through the crown of your head.

 2. Forward Bend (Uttanasana)